exploring self-realization, sacred personhood, and full humanity

 Dr. Ernest Becker: “The flood of anxiety is not the end for man.
 It is, rather, a ‘school’ that provides man with the ultimate education, the final maturity.
 It is a better teacher than [this world’s] reality, says Kierkegaard, because reality can be lied about, twisted, and tamed by the tricks of cultural perception and repression.
 But anxiety cannot be lied about.
 Once you face up to it, it reveals the truth of your situation; and only by seeing that truth can you open a new possibility for yourself… It is the unlearning of repression.”

 And why should we care to be educated by dread, to face life with eyes wide open, though the light’s glare might be painful?
-We will care when the “Faustian Satan” demands one’s life – not just the present life, but the one, as we’ll yet perceive, we might have lived, but for our "shut-upness" -- the life of love that should have saved us from oppressive dread.
+Eventually, regrets of a life lived in hiding will overwhelm; we’ll yet perceive the life we might have lived, but for our "shut-upness" -- including a life of love meant to save us from oppressive dread.

 John can’t help Mary overcome her dread, he can’t save her.
 John makes it worse for Mary by underlining, in terms of stark contrast, what she doesn’t have, the real love she missed out on.
 For a long time, Mary won't be able to admit this -- she wants that "white picket fence" too much; she'll admit it later, when unforgiving distant memories and perceptions of love's true identity lead her to perdition.
-This will be her undoing; but, in this desolation and disillusionment that becomes wisdom, also the beginning of rebuilding her life; this time, in open-eyedness, founded upon "the true self."
+In this desolation and disillusionment that becomes wisdom, she will also find a new beginning, a rebuilding of her life; this time, in open-eyedness, founded upon "the true self."

 Acknowledging this bereavement, let us also take heart to perceive an indirect encouragement from Love Personified.
 If you are missing someone, one whom you sense is more than a “Mary” or “John” to you, that is, you believe in your deepest heart that this lost love is your eternal mate, then we can know that this “runaway bride” or “groom” will yet return to you.